-We will need one photo of every camper so speed is also important.
+We will need photos of every camper so speed is also important.

 Sponsor Area Photos

-Before camp begins, our sponsor area is open to all parents, campers, and family members.
+Before camp begins, the sponsor area is open to all parents, campers, and family members.
 The key focal points are:

-Each camp we take team photos.
+At every camp we will take team photos.
 The Athlete will sit in the chair, the coach will stand directly behind the athlete, and the campers will be on either side.
 In some cases, a Sponsor Sign will be placed in front of the campers as indicated below.

 One on One Photos